ShlomoV5/portfolio/python/school_catering/readme.md

-# School Catering Management App
+# ORLY: School Catering Management App

 ## Description
 An app for managing school catering, allowing managers to handle meal distribution and parents to choose meals and track budgets.